JinFrx/flag-sim/README.md

 ## Description

-Simulation of a flag made with Godot Engine, for a university project purpose (2021).
+A simulation of a flag made with Godot Engine, as part of a university project  (2021).

 The flag is modelised with a spring-damper-mass system.